bramz/bramz/README.md

 ## 🌟 Professional Highlights

-### **Hunger Solutions of New York Management System**
+### **Hunger Solutions of New York (HSNY) and Office of Temporary and Disability Assistance (OTDA) Contract Management System**

-🚀 A comprehensive financial and outreach management system designed to streamline operations and enhance efficiency.
+🚀 A comprehensive financial contract management system, developed to streamline operations and enhance efficiency.
+Tailored to meet the specific needs of HSNY and OTDA's EBT/SNAP nutritional assistance programs.
+The system includes logical solutions for handling documents, managing outreach programs, allocating budgets, and processing vouchers.
 🔧 **Tech Stack**: Angular, Express.js, MySQL, Linux

+ ### **SNAP Eligibility Tool**

+🚀 A SNAP eligibility tool for HSNY, built with ASP.NET, assisting users in determining their eligibility for nutritional assistance programs.

 ### **Apexiem Title Search Software**

-🚀 Innovative software managing orders, workflows, and invoices for improved remote work efficiency.
+🚀 Innovative software that manages orders, workflows, and invoices to enhance remote work efficiency.
+While primarily focused on New York State properties, it is designed with multi-state functionality to support growth potential.
 🔧 **Tech Stack**: Angular, Express.js, MySQL, Linux

+### **Gridpaste.io**

+🚀 Gridpaste is an online math tool designed for sharing computations, transformations, and annotations on geometric structures within a coordinate plane.
+Users begin with a clean board, where they can place geometric elements and perform actions in a recordable sequence.
+These sequences can be saved and shared via a unique URL with colleagues or instructors.
+I re-engineered the backend of Gridpaste using Django, enhancing its stability and scalability to support a growing user base.
+🔧 Tech Stack: Django, Python, JavaScript

+### **Eastwind Lobster**

+🚀 A landing page built to promote Eastwind Lobster, featuring an intuitive design that highlights the restaurant's menu, location, and special events.
+It aims to attract customers and provide essential information in a user-friendly format.
+🔧 Tech Stack: HTML, CSS, JavaScript

+### **BrockRamsey.com**

+🚀 A personal portfolio site showcasing my projects, skills, and professional experience.
+It serves as a central hub for potential clients and employers to learn about my work, view my portfolio, and get in touch with me.
+The site also features a tech blog where I share insights, tutorials, and experiences from my journey in the tech industry.
+Additionally, it highlights various personal projects and hobbies that I undertake for self-teaching and to share my interests with anyone interested.
+The design is clean, professional, and easy to navigate, reflecting my dedication to quality and attention to detail.
+🔧 Tech Stack: Angular, Django

 ---